Blog: Diversifying your organisation’s income

 8. Trading Activities: Many social enterprises and charities are exploring trading as a way to generate income.
 This could be in the form of selling products, offering paid services, or running charity shops.
 Not only does trading provide a new revenue stream, but it can also enhance the charity’s profile and connection with the community.

-Join us to develop your fundraising strategy
+Need support to develop your fundraising strategy?

 At Spark Somerset, we understand that every charity and social enterprise is unique, with different missions and capabilities.
 We also know this is not a short-term fix, but a longer-term strategy to diversify fundraising will help to reduce the impact of fundraising shocks in the future.